Affordable Loan Solution mortgage

 Compare Bank of America mortgage rates

-Bank of America mortgage rates tend to be at or below average.
+Bank of America mortgage rates tend to a lower than average.

 Current Bank of America account holders get especially good deals.
 If you’re a Preferred Rewards customer, you can expect to see $200-400 knocked off your origination fee, depending on your membership tier.